 The user may define values for these thresholds that override the preset defaults.
-It is also possible to configure specific thresholds for certain conditions (per IP range, protocol, interface and attack direction).
+It is also possible to configure specific thresholds for certain IP addresses and ports (using access lists and port lists).
 This enables the user to set different detection criteria for different types of network entities, such as a server farm, DNS server, or large enterprise customer.